Chapter 5: Aggregate Demand and Its Related Concepts Class 12 Economics NCERT Solutions

 QuestionAnswer

-What is consumption function?The consumption function represents the functional relationship between aggregate consumption and national income.
+What is consumption function?Relationship between aggregate consumption and national income.

-Can the value of APC be less than zero?No, APC cannot be less than zero as there will always be some consumption even at zero income, known as autonomous consumption.
+Can the value of APC be less than zero?No, due to autonomous consumption.

 Multiple Choice Questions